Kochhar & Co.

 Tax Breaks

-There are no tax breaks or other incentives given to foreigners who purchase real estate in India.
+There are no tax breaks or other incentives for foreigners purchasing real estate in India.

 How is the ownership of Real Estate evidenced in your jurisdiction?